h00kwurm/socketio/README.md

 # SocketIO .9

-Do not use this generally.
-It is a super minimal implementation of my SocketIO needs.
+This is a super minimal implementation of my SocketIO needs.
 If you do find yourself wanting to use it, go right ahead.
+Be forewarned!
+It is really underdeveloped.
 Want to submit a pull request and help out others stuck in a shit mode of point-nine-age?

-Yeah, I know there are two other options for socketio.
-Both are backed by websockets provided by code.google.com.
-This is backed by gorilla websockets.
-Thank you gorilla.
+Yeah, I know there are [two](https://github.com/googollee/go-socket.io) [other](https://github.com/oguzbilgic/socketio) options for socketio.
+Both are backed by websockets provided by [code.google.com](https://code.google.com/p/go/).
+This is backed by [gorilla websockets](https://github.com/gorilla/websocket).
+Thank you [gorilla](https://github.com/gorilla).

 ## Example: